 126. The Executive Board considers our national reports.
 Details of relevant reports are included in the finance report to the board.
-In addition we highlight relevant reports to SGAAC in our regular updates to the committee.
+In addition we highlight relevant reports to the Scottish Government Assurance and Audit Committee in our regular updates to the committee.

-Appendix 1 Action plan 2016/17
+Action plan 2016/17